CanceLLLL/Forecasting-and-Safety-Stock-Optimization/README.md

 Predict new safety stock of item "XYZ"

-Demand forcasting using time series analysis and safety stock optimization to provide desired service level
+Demand forcasting using time series analysis and safety stock optimization to provide desired service level.